-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBTQ or gender questioning is not in itself an inherent risk factor for harm.
+However, children who are LGBTQ or gender questioning can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ.
+The school should therefore 'create a culture' where pupils can speak out or share any concerns with staff.